austonrut/EelegansGenome/Finished Genome/README.md

-## This Folder contains the finished assembly of the Edwardsia elegans genome and annotations and what not
+## This Folder contains the annotation table of the Edwardsia elegans genome and acession numbers for the genome and raw data on NCBI